suraj-potnuru/python-unboxed/README.md

 Create REST endpoints with Pydantic models, structured logging, and configuration files.
 Integrate an external API, handle errors gracefully, and write tests for your routes.
 End with a clean, production-style project layout ready for deployment with uvicorn.

+## Coding using AI Assistants

+Learn how to effectively partner with AI coding assistants (like GitHub Copilot, GPT-based chat tools, and code analyzers) to accelerate development without sacrificing code quality or ownership.